21 Oct Method in the Madness

 Method in the Madness

-Why does Diamond Dance have levels, checklists and 8 week terms?
+Why does Diamond Dance have levels, star chars and 8 week terms?
 Simples.
 We believe in progression.

 We believe in developing our students physically in strength, flexibility and spatial awareness for each and every skill we teach in our curriculum.
 It’s safe, produces good technique (which helps aesthetics) and in the long run, ensures that you’ll be able to combine moves together easier.